A general relativistic extension to mesh-free methods for hydrodynamics: Conclusions

 \section{Conclusions}

 In this work, we have developed a GRHD extension to the MFM and MFV schemes implemented in the publicly available hydrodynamic code \textsc{gizmo}.
 Our implementation employs relativistic Riemann solvers to solve hydrodynamic equations, in particular HLL and HLLC (which in general is superior in accuracy to the HLL scheme commonly employed in many GRHD codes).
 Dynamics is instead implemented using a generalised leap-frog, as in \citet{liptai2019}, which allowed us to achieve almost perfect energy and angular momentum conservation, a unique feature of (quasi)-Lagrangian schemes compared to fixed grids.
-We have benchmarked our code against several standard tests, as those in \citet{marti2003} for 1D special relativistic hydrodynamics, the 3D spherical blastwave by \citet{zhang2006}, the test particle dynamics ones in \citet{liptai2019}, and the 3D GRHD TOV stability test as in \citet{chang2020}.
+We have benchmarked our code against several standard tests, as those in \citet{marti2003} for 1D special relativistic hydrodynamics, the 3D spherical blastwave by \citet{zhang2006}, the test particle dynamics ones in \citet{liptai2019}, and \corr{challenging 3D GRHD tests as the TOV stability test \citep{chang2020} and the spherical accretion flow onto a Schwarzchild BH} \citep{liptai2019}.
 Despite small differences between the MFM and MFV scheme (already discussed also in \citealt{hopkins15}), both implementations showed very good accuracy in all the problems considered, and in some cases also a better convergence at lower resolution compared to other techniques.
 Our implementation, which will be made publicly available in due time, can work with any generic metric provided by the user, as we showed for the TOV stability test, although standard metrics as the Minkowski and Kerr ones are already implemented in the code.
 In a forthcoming paper, we will extend our implementation to include magnetic field effects, and dynamic metrics \citep[see also][]{lioutas2022}.